LogtalkDotOrg/logtalk3/manuals/_sources/refman/predicates/create_object_4.rst.txt

 implement high-level object creation methods.

-Note that, when opting for runtime generated object identifiers, it's possible to run out of identifiers when using a back-end Prolog compiler with bounded integer support.
+Note that, when opting for runtime generated object identifiers, it's possible to run out of identifiers when using a backend Prolog compiler with bounded integer support.
 The portable solution, when creating a large number of dynamic objects in long-running applications, is to recycle, whenever possible, the identifiers.